$L^\infty$ cohomology is intersection cohomology: Abstract

 \section{Abstract}

-Let $X$ be any subanalytic compact pseudomanifold.
-We show a De Rham theorem for $L^\infty$ forms.
-We prove that the cohomology of $L^\infty$ forms is isomorphic to intersection cohomology in the maximal perversity.
+Let $X$ be a subanalytic compact pseudomanifold.
+We show a de Rham theorem for $L^\infty$ forms on the nonsingular part of $X$.
+We prove that their cohomology is isomorphic to the intersection cohomology of $X$ in the maximal perversity.